Vanilla Pudding Flower Pie With Raspberry, Kiwi, And Mango Flower Petals

 3. For the vanilla pudding, add the sugar, egg yolks, milk, butter, vanilla, and corn starch to a saucepan over low heat and whisk until a smooth cream forms.
 Squeeze the liquid out of the soaked gelatin sheets and stir them into the mixture until dissolved.

-5. Pour the remaining vanilla pudding over the grooved bottle pieces in the springform pan and refrigerate for at least 3 hours.
+5. Pour the remaining vanilla pudding over the grooved bottle pieces in the springform cake pan and refrigerate for at least 3 hours.

 6. Once the pudding has set, carefully remove the grooved bottle pieces.
 To do so, unfold a paper clip and bend the end into a slightly curved shape.
-Heat the curved end with a lighter, press it into the plastic until it hooks under the middle, and gently lift up.
+Heat the curved end with a lighter, press it into the plastic until it hooks under the middle, and gently lift the bottle piece up.

 This pie looks beautiful, tastes great, and is super easy to prepare — what more could you possibly want in a dessert?!

 Get the recipe for the Watermelon Jello Cake featured in the bonus video.